Megan Is Missing: Plot

-14-year-old Megan Stewart went missing on January 14, 2007; her best friend, Amy Herman, went missing three weeks later.
-A narrator unidentified to the audience has assembled web-chat videos, home movies, and news reports, ostensibly chronicling their disappearances to bring awareness to the importance of online safety for children.
+Megan Stewart and Amy Herman are 14-year-old best friends from North Hollywood who went missing in January 2007.
+An unidentified, seemingly tech-savvy and omniscient narrator has assembled web-chat recordings, home movies, news reports and previously classified police material into a linear narrative of the weeks surrounding their disappearances.
+Whether this compiled documentary is meant to be a cautionary tale about online safety, or rather something more sinister, is left open to speculation.

-Despite their close friendship, the two girls share little in common.
-Megan is a popular high school honors student, but she also has a dysfunctional relationship with her mother, a reckless and promiscuous sex life and a drug addiction.
-Amy, on the other hand, has a healthy relationship with her parents, is still a virgin and enjoys stuffed toys.
+Despite their friendship, the two girls share little in common.
+Megan is a popular high school honors student, but she also has a dysfunctional relationship with her mother who has a reckless and promiscuous sex life and a drug addiction.
+Amy, on the other hand, lives in Sherman Oaks, has a healthy relationship with her parents, is still a virgin and enjoys stuffed toys.

 This friendship does not exempt Amy from bullying by Megan's friends.
-To help her fit in, Megan invites Amy to a rave party for her upcoming birthday.
-Amy feels visibly uncomfortable and is slapped when she refuses the advances of one of the men attending.
-She also walks in on Megan performing oral sex on the party's host, which shocks her.
-She later vomits on Megan's bisexual friend Lexie while the latter is making out with another friend named Kathy.
-Megan apologizes to Amy for the bad experience and explains she first experienced oral sex at age 10 with a 17-year-old camp counselor.
+To help her fit in, Megan invites Amy to a rave party.
+Amy's experience in the party is unpleasant all round: she is slapped after refusing the advances of a male attendee, walks in on Megan performing fellatio on the party's host, and vomits on Megan's bisexual friend Lexie while she is making out with another girl.

-On her birthday, Amy records a video diary with Megan on her new camera.
-Megan reveals to Amy that her stepfather is in prison for raping her at the age of nine.
-Her mother resents her for reporting him to authorities, which leads to their hostile relationship.
+Megan later assuages Amy's feelings of shame and inadequacy regarding the party, and explains that she first performed oral sex at age 10 with a 17-year-old camp counselor.
+On her birthday, Amy records a video diary with Megan on her new camera, during which Megan reveals that her stepfather had raped her at the age of nine, and continued to do so for two years, which led to his imprisonment and her self-destructive lifestyle.
+Her mother resents her for reporting him to authorities, which leads to their volatile relationship.
 Amy quickly hugs and comforts Megan.